Clause 3.7 – FIDIC Yellow Book 1999 vs 2017 Explained

 📍 Sub-Clause 3.7.3 – Time Limits

-Suggested addition at the end of the existing text:
+Suggested addition at the end:

 To support compliance, the Engineer shall notify both Parties no less than 7 days before the expiration of any time limit under this Sub-Clause, including consultation and determination periods.